iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted12004/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Good to know about possible exposure but using bluetooth is almost as bad, please change this?<br> :date: __2020-11-29 16:04:37__

+> It says I have not been exposed to someone who tested positive but I might have been<br> :date: __2020-11-29 00:23:36__

+> Has anyone even seen this app warn you you've been exposed?
+Just curious 🤔<br> :date: __2020-11-26 22:14:21__

 > I don't think this works.
 I've worked with covid patients since I installed this app and not once did this app alert me to anything.<br> :date: __2020-11-22 00:08:49__

 > I had this downloaded for about 2 weeks and this phone has not gone off , I go out to work every day, go to Walmart and crafts store, now I know this should have at least gone off by now.<br> :date: __2020-11-21 16:47:11__